History of the NPD

 Highlights from the History of the Naperville Park District

 A park study committee chaired by Dr. Robert Steunenberg began looking into forming a park district as a means to preserve open space and focus attention on recreation needs.
+As President of the Naperville Chamber of Commerce, Mr. Carleton Nadelhoffer helped make the Naperville Park District a reality by building community support for the referendum that would pass in 1966.

 The Barn was constructed by the Youth Organization, Inc. – a nonprofit community organization concerned with providing a place for teen programs.